What Do I Do Now?

 Your baby has a mission given only to your child.

 You and your baby deserve the gift of time together.
-It will be heart-breaking, but it will also be beautiful.
-It will last forever.
+No matter how long your child lives, their death will be heart-breaking, but it can also be beautiful.
+The time you share with your baby will last forever.

 After receiving a life-limiting or terminal diagnosis for your baby, you are faced with two painful, simultaneous paths: praying for a miracle and surrendering to the plan God has for your baby.